-The greatest relative increase in daily incidence upon livestock antibiotic curtailment was observed in the tetracycline-resistance in fattening pigs case study, with this representing the “worst-case” scenario out of the four explored case studies.
-Interestingly, even in this worst-case scenario, these increases in incidence could be effectively mitigated by interventions targeting the animal-to-human transmission route (βHA).
+The greatest relative increase in daily incidence upon livestock antibiotic curtailment was observed in the tetracycline-resistance in fattening pigs case study, with this representing the worst-case scenario out of the four explored case studies.
+Interestingly, even in this scenario, theincreases in incidence could be effectively mitigated by (interventions) targeting the animal-to-human transmission route (βHA).
+These efforts include increased awareness from workers in the farm-to-fork pathway to maintain good biosecurity, reducing microbial contamination on carcasses, as well as comprehensive public information campaigns to promote safe handling of food products (41, 45).
 Although the exact contribution of these interventions have yet to be quantified, this may provide promising indications that increases in salmonellosis may be entirely controlled by ongoing efforts to ensure farm-level and post-harvest biosecurity.
-These efforts include increased awareness from workers in the farm-to-fork pathway to maintain good biosecurity, reducing microbial contamination on carcasses, as well as comprehensive public information campaigns to promote safe handling of food products (41, 45).

-The ability to completely mitigate the negative human consequences of livestock antibiotic curtailment (Figure 5), may also suggest that in certain cases, there is the potential for improved biosecurity practices to replace livestock antibiotics as an alternative to prevent diseases of a livestock origin (20, 46, 47).
+The ability to mitigate the human consequences of livestock antibiotic curtailment (Figure 5), suggests that in certain cases, improved biosecurity practices could replace livestock antibiotics as an alternative to prevent diseases of a livestock origin (20, 46, 47).
 However, further research is required to quantify the efficacy of these interventions on the specified transmission routes.
 A crucial initial step would be to improve understanding on the effect of farm-to-fork food processing on microbial loads and contamination on food products (20, 48).
 Integration of economic models into future dynamic modelling could also assess the practicality of achieving specific percentage reductions in transmission (49).

 It is important to note that the aim of this study was not to specifically explore the evolutionary dynamics underlying coexistence.
 Instead, we implicitly acknowledge that this phenomenon exists, simplifying the mechanisms underlying coexistence and instead concentrating on the impact of host heterogeneity and zoonotic transmission on livestock AMR interventions.
 Additionally, the primary result of this study, increases in the prevalence of disease following antibiotic curtailment, is robust across models that explicitly incorporate population and within-host level mechanisms that drive coexistence (43).
 However, we note that the existence of the ζ parameter prevents the model from being considered a neutral-null model due to the presence of “immigration infections” not tractable to infections at t = 0 (50), but with the exclusion of ζ resulting in a poorer model fit compared to where the parameter is present (Figure S1).
 Further exploration into the dynamics of livestock antibiotic curtailment may benefit from explicitly modelling this general background transmission rate as an environmental reservoir of infection.
 This would have the additional benefit of removing “immigration infections” from the model system.

 Large variability exists in both literature and the explored case studies regarding the relationship between livestock/human antibiotic usage and resistance, ranging from non-significant to significant across the four explored case studies (Figure S1, Table S2).
-Due to the historical lack of high-quality AMR surveillance and presence of confounding factors, it is difficult to disentangle whether observed significant relationships are due to a genuine relationship between usage and resistance or due to the inherent noisiness associated with AMR surveillance data (51).
-This is important to recognise, as the extent of increases in the daily incidence of salmonellosis upon livestock antibiotic curtailment is determined through fitting modelled livestock dynamics to a presumed “observed” relationship between usage and resistance.
+Due to the historical lack of high-quality AMR surveillance and presence of confounding factors, it is difficult to disentangle whether observed significant relationships are due to a genuine relationship between usage and resistance or due to the inherent noise associated with AMR surveillance data (51).
+This is important to recognise, as the extent of increases in the daily incidence of salmonellosis upon livestock antibiotic curtailment is determined through fitting modelled livestock dynamics to a presumed direct relationship between usage and resistance.